lucamaf/edge-bootc-blog/part5/rviz-tests/README.md

-GPU acceleration is genuinely working here too: `Compute backend: cupy (GPU)` at startup, a first-frame JIT-compile warmup (2174ms, the same one-time-cost pattern seen on the conda image), then a steady state around **176ms/frame** — about 27% slower per-frame compute than the conda image's 139ms at the identical parameters, for reasons not yet isolated (older CUDA toolkit component versions pulled in via this image's Python 3.9 environment are the likely factor, but unconfirmed).
+GPU acceleration is genuinely working here too: `Compute backend: cupy (GPU)` at startup, a first-frame JIT-compile warmup (2174ms, the same one-time-cost pattern seen on the conda image), then a steady state around **176ms/frame** — about 27% slower per-frame compute than the conda image's 139ms at the identical parameters.
+Not the CUDA toolkit version: `cupy.show_config()` on both images shows an identical CUDA Build/NVRTC version (12090 / 12.9) — the difference here is CuPy's own version (13.6.0 here vs. 14.2.0 on conda/Fedora-Lyrical, a consequence of this image's Python 3.9 being too old for newer CuPy wheels), or something else about this environment entirely; not isolated further.

 It crashed after about 4.5 minutes (~1500 frames), not the 2h53m (4600+ frames) the conda-based image ran clean at these same settings.
 Same fault signature as the earlier heavy-load crash on the conda